LiorSinai/randomForests/README.md

 - `fit(X,Y)`: fit the data to the random forest classifier.
 Y can have multiple classes.
 Sklearn equivalent: fit().
 - `predict(X) [array]`: returns the predicted classes y for the independent variable X. Predictions are made using majority voting between trees.
 Sklearn equivalent: predict().
 - `score(X, y) [float]`: returns the fraction of correct predictions of X for y.
 Sklearn equivalent: score().
-- `perm_feature_importance(X, y, n_repeats=10) [dict]`: calculates the feature importance as the change in accuracy when this feature column is randomly shuffled (permuted).
-Runs it n_repeats times.
-Keys are 'means' and 'stds' for the mean and standard deviations per feature over the trials.
-Sklearn equivalent: N/A.

 It has the following attributes:
 - `trees [array]`: list of DecisionTree.
 Sklearn equivalent: estimators_.